 Alysia Johnson joined Women Helping Women Fund Tri-Cities as the Executive Coordinator in April of 2015 after attending the luncheon for years.
 Alysia’s extensive fundraising experience has paved the way for her to fit right into the WHWFTC organization.

-Prior to assuming her current position Alysia was a stay at home mom for 7 years which was extremely rewarding.
+Prior to assuming her current position Alysia was a stay-at-home mom for 7 years which was extremely rewarding.
 She was blessed to be able to spend quality time with her daughter and be available and involved with her son during his teenage years.
 Thru these years Alysia also served on a few boards.
+She is a current board of the Columbia Basin Non-Profit Association.
 Past board member of Tri-Cities Food Bank (secretary), Children’s Reading Foundation and Domestic Violence Services of Benton & Franklin Counties (board chair and treasurer).
 She was a graduate of Leadership Tri-Cities class XI and past LTC board member.

 She is excited to take the culmination of her experience to the organization and work hard for our community.
-Alysia is married to her best friend, Derek, has 2 fabulous kids, Bradley & Sierra and sweet granddaughter, Avery.
+Alysia is married to her husband Derek, kids, Sierra, Bradley, daughter-in-law Sarah, sweet granddaughter, Avery, and a handsome grandson, Dawson.
 She is passionate about giving back and helping others where she lives.

 This is a unique website which will require a more modern browser to work!